catvasion/cineverse/README.md

 #### Home

 Discover a vast collection of movies, TV shows, and video games effortlessly.
-Explore different genres, browse top picks, and find your next entertainment obsession.
+Browse, explore different genres, and find your next entertainment obsession.

 #### Preferences